 - Read reviews.
 Seems like common sense but I like to read reviews to get tips from previous guests.
 I specifically chose our Airbnb in Arenal because the reviews mentioned that it had a lot of wildlife which was what I was looking for.

-- Shared shuttles do not pick up or drop off at Airbnbs.
+- Shared shuttles and most tour operators do not pick up or drop off at Airbnbs.
 You will also need to find the closest hotel to your location.

-- I recommend getting a pre-paid sim card if you’re planning on using Airbnb in Costa Rica.
+- I recommend getting a pre-paid sim card or international data plan.
 This way you will always have access to email and you can call/text your host in case of emergency or if you have any questions.

 - Download the app.
 This makes getting messages and checking your listing a lot easier.